 Pets and allergies don't have to go hand in paw

-15 percent of the population are allergic to animals, and a whopping 11 million are allergic to cats alone, according to WebMD.
+A large majority of the population are allergic to animals, and a whopping 11 million are allergic to cats alone, according to WebMD.
 Although those who suffer from severe allergies may not be able to own pets, mild allergy sufferers can take advantage of these tips and products at home to enjoy sneeze-free time with their furry friends.

 Pets and allergens don't have to go together.
 Mild allergies shouldn't have to stop pet lovers from enjoying their animals.
 Following some simple tips and investing in pet-specific products can leave you breathing easier in no time.